Wine and Wellness at The Mount View Hotel and Spa, Calistoga

 Luckily some things do change, and today the Mount View is rated a top boutique hotel and spa by Zagat, and is a member of the Green Spa Association.
 It is now an oasis of relaxation, beauty, and rejuvenation in Napa Valley.

-The current owners have gone to great lengths to recreate a 1920s art deco style and glamour and an atmosphere that will “surprise, seduce, and comfort.”
+The current owners have gone to great lengths to recreate a 1920s art deco style glamour, and an atmosphere that will “surprise, seduce, and comfort.”

 The wine suites are a fun and unique feature of the hotel, each one hosted by a local vineyard.
-Of course, a bottle of wine comes with the room, hand-picked by the corresponding wine maker, as well as continental breakfast served in the room, crazy comfortable Plush 7 mattress, Illy coffee maker, iPod dock, and standards like a hairdryer, ironing board, and flatscreen TV.
+Of course, a bottle of wine comes with the room, hand-picked by the corresponding wine maker.
+Other in-room features: crazy comfortable Plush 7 mattress, Illy coffee maker, iPod dock, and standards like a hairdryer, ironing board, and flatscreen TV.

 Other features of the room which I particularly enjoyed were the dual shower bathroom, and the eco-friendly luxury bath products.
 I also liked that there was great light in the bathroom.
 Perhaps the only downside was there was very little cabinet top space for your personal items.
 There was also a separate room with an old style claw foot tub if you wanted to soak some more, which I did not take advantage of.
 Didn’t need to!